 There isn’t a formal diet plan that outlines exactly what to eat, how much of it, and when.
 With a variety of things to consider such as ratios of nutritional content, creating a meal plan that's easy, delicious, and effective can be a pain.
-However, we recommend this Anti-Inflammatory Meal Plan for Beginners to make incorporating these anti-inflammatory foods into your diet easier.
+However, we recommend this Anti-Inflammatory Diet For Beginners Challenge to make incorporating these anti-inflammatory foods into your diet easier.

-Jean de Guzman swears by the Anti-Inflammatory Meal Plan for Beginners.
-“It is so easy to follow, the recipes are not complicated, the way the information about anti-inflammatory eating is presented makes you feel excited about doing yourself a favor and eating better.”
+Jean de Guzman swears by the Anti-Inflammatory Diet For Beginners Challenge.
+“It is so easy to follow, the challenges are not complicated, the way the information about anti-inflammatory eating is presented makes you feel excited about doing yourself a favor and eating better.”
 Jean says.

 “I have a shelf of diet plans and cookbooks that are simply too complex to put to use in my world.
 This book is informative and affordable and easy to apply to your daily routine.
 Nothing fancy - just factual and fun.
 No stress.
 At all!”

-This beginner’s guide can help you create meals that's proven effective in removing inflammation, easy-to-make, and, not to mention, delicious in minutes.
-The Anti-Inflammatory Meal Plan for Beginners makes starting an anti-inflammatory lifestyle easy and simple.
+This Anti-Inflammatory Diet For Beginners Challenge can help you create meals that's proven effective in removing inflammation, easy-to-make, and, not to mention, delicious in minutes.
+The Anti-Inflammatory Diet For Beginners Challenge makes starting an anti-inflammatory lifestyle easy and simple.

 In addition to lowering inflammation, a more natural, less processed diet can have noticeable effects on your physical and emotional health.
 "A healthy diet is beneficial not only for reducing the risk of chronic diseases, but also for improving mood and overall quality of life.